andremanuelbarbosa/payments/README.md

 ```

 I have been using Postgres as the underlying DB but the service should work with different vendors too like Oracle or MySQL.
 Just change the configuration to the appropriate JDBC URL.

+The default URL for the application is http://localhost:8080/api and you should see the Swagger UI when accessing this URL.